-- i.
-BRAC EPL Investments Limited (Subsidiary): BRAC EPL Investments Limited was established to cater to the needs of the fast growing capital markets in Bangladesh.
+i.
+BRAC EPL Investments Limited (Subsidiary): BRAC Bank Limited acquired 51% shares of Equity Partners Limited on 31 July 2009.
+This company was incorporated in Bangladesh on 19 April 2000 as a private limited company under the Companies Act 1994 and was subsequently renamed as "BRAC EPL Investments Limited".
+It was established to cater to the needs of the fast growing capital markets in Bangladesh.
 It works as a merchant bank with a full-fledged merchant banking license from the Bangladesh Securities and Exchange Commission (BSEC).
-The company's services comprise of lead managing Initial Public Offerings, Domestic and International Placement, Portfolio Management and Project Development and Consultancy. - ii.
+The company's services comprise of lead managing Initial Public Offerings, Domestic and International Placement, Portfolio Management and Project Development and Consultancy.

+ii.
 BRAC EPL Stock Brokerage Limited (Subsidiary): BRAC Bank Limited acquired 51% shares of Equity Partners Securities Limited on 31 July 2009.
 Equity Partners Securities Limited was incorporated in Bangladesh on 16 May 2000 as a private Limited company under the Companies Act 1994.
 Subsequently the management decided to rename Equity Partners Securities Limited as BRAC EPL Stock Brokerage Limited.
 In the year 2011, the Bank acquired further 39% shares of EPL Stock Brokerage Limited.
 As a result, the Bank's control has increased to 90% shares of EPL Stock Brokerage Limited.